masc-ucsc/livehd/docs/lgraph.md

 * `b` is the number of bits per entry
 * `c`,`d`,`e`,'q'... are the memory configuration, data, address ports

-Ports ('c'...'w') are arrays/vectors to support multiported memories.
+Ports ('a','c'...'w') are arrays/vectors to support multiported memories.
 If a single instance exists in a port, the same is used across all the ports.
 E.g: if clock ('c') is populated:

 ```